Tips for Applicants

 - An eco-tourism participant in Mexico needs to be prepared for intense heat and for bugs & insects.

-- Secondary School In Europe participants needs to be prepared to feel the ‘isolation’ of being in a group and not understanding enough of the language to fully participate, when they first arrive.
+- Secondary School In Europe participants need to be prepared to feel the ‘isolation’ of being in a group and not understanding enough of the language to fully participate, when they first arrive.

 - A participant abroad must work under the customs and laws of the country, and not expect them to always mirror the Irish perspective i.e. gender and social norms, education and health approaches.